Contents

 Excessive Light.

-With their flat or angled positions, skylights collect dirt and debris at a higher rate than windows.
-If you occasionally clean your windows, you’ll require to clean the skylight more frequently.
-Plus, mounting the roof is the only way to clean up the outside of a skylight.
+With their flat or angled positions, skylights collect dirt and debris at a greater rate than windows.
+If you occasionally tidy your windows, you’ll need to clean the skylight regularly.
+Plus, installing the roof is the only method to clean the beyond a skylight.

 Skylight Cost Elements.